Harish-2502/CCC-Team-72/elastic/README.md

 * OpenStack clients (`sudo snap install openstackclients`) 5.4.x
 * JQ 1.6.x (`apt install jq`)
-* NeCTAR project with enough resources to create a Kubernetes cluster
+* MRC project with enough resources to create a Kubernetes cluster
 * Kubectl 1.28.x (installation instructions)[https://kubernetes.io/docs/tasks/tools/]
 * Helm 3.6.x (installation instructions)[https://helm.sh/docs/intro/install/]

-## Kubernetes Cluster Provisioning
+* Have the University of Melbourne VPN client installed and connected to the VPN

+## Client Configuration

 * Download the OpenStack RC file from the MRC Dashboard the directory you are in;
 * Add an alias to simplify typing